vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/09_THE_GREAT_GODS-AERIAL/08_Parjanya.md

 * Hillebrandt, Ved.
 Myth. iii.
 329–31. * Cf.

 Feist, Kultur der Indogermanen, p.
-848, who accepts connexion of Wodan with vates and Irish faith and treats him as a god of spirits, in ac- cordance with his belief that the gods are sprung from spirits.
-Helm (Alt- germ.
+848, who accepts connexion of Wodan with vates and Irish faith and treats him as a god of spirits, in accordance with his belief that the gods are sprung from spirits.
+Helm (Altgerm.
 Rel. i.
 260 f.) regards Wodan as a wind and spirit god.

 Cf. von Schroeder, Arische Religion, i.
 127 f.,